 Increased self-esteem will benefit women, helping them to value themselves, accept their strengths and “see” the beauty they have.
 It is easy, especially with a lack of confidence, to focus on the imperfections in appearance, which may be completely imaginary.

 Positive Self-Esteem Helps You Make Better Decisions

 One thing I learned a long time ago was that it is impossible to make good decisions with a negative mindset.
 This is often a problem for those suffering from low self-worth.

 The reverse is also true.
 A positive and confident attitude will enable you to see things in perspective and make decisions that will move your life forward in a positive direction.

-Self esteem and self confidence are the foundations of a positive outlook on life and are important weapons to have to face the challenges and problems that live throws at you.
+Self esteem and self confidence are the foundations of a positive outlook on life and are important weapons to have to face the challenges and problems that life throws at you.
 Simply put, there is no stopping someone who has confidence in themselves!

 Your Social Skills Improve When You Feel Good About Yourself

-Self concept is another important part of how you feel about yourself.
-Low self esteem means that you will have a poor image of yourself.
+Self-concept is another important part of how you feel about yourself.
+Low self-esteem means that you will have a poor image of yourself.
 Your confidence may be so low that, when you communicate with others you may send negative messages.
 As a result, you might find it harder to socialize because others will respond negatively to your lack of confidence.

 So, poor social skills may limit your career advancement, depending on the kind of work you do.
-Most jobs nowadays demand high level communication skills and a confident manner in addition to the right mindset for business growth.
+Most jobs nowadays demand high-level communication skills and a confident manner in addition to the right mindset for business growth.

 With some effort, though, you can improve your self image, I explain how on this post filled with my very best and most successful tips.